Dream Homes Ltd.

 You can now log onto www.dreamhomesltd.com from your mobile device and see a mobile site tailored to a smaller screen.

 Definitions & Important Considerations That Can Delay Your Project:

 Lowest adjacent grade (LAG): This is an important elevation since the lowest point in your crawl space has to be even or above the LAG.
 That is important because even if you don’t want your crawl filled that much (so you have more storage space) you will not pass final zoning / final building if this condition is not met.
 LAG is defined as the lowest grade immediately next to your house.
 There can easily be a foot or more difference between one side and the other, or back to front, so if you wish to use the least amount of fill (maximizing room in the crawl) make sure you find the lowest adjacent elevation.

 Elevation: Elevation refers to “height above sea level” and not the height above grade at the house or distance the house is being elevated.
+The numbers on your Flood Elevation Certificate indicate how high in vertical feet your crawl, finished floor and grade are above sea level at the ocean beach.
 It’s easy to make a mistake with these descriptions and it causes much confusion.
 Example: If you are raising your home to elevation 11, your finished floor is 6 and your grade is 4.5, you are raising your house 5’ to elevation 11, or 6.5’ above grade.
 When you use the expression “elevating my home 5 feet” that means you are lifting it 5’ from where it is now.
 The expression “building or raising the home to elevation 11” refers to the height above sea level, not the distance you are lifting.